-- A rubbish bag to take your trash home.
+- A rubbish bag to take home your trash.

-Winter picnic activities with friends: climb the nearest peak and pop a bottle of sparkling wine at the top; bring loudspeakers and play your favorite music (don’t forget an extra pack of batteries); if you’re feeling especially brave, roll around naked in the snow (that’s what the towel is for!).
+Winter picnic activities with friends: bring loudspeakers and play your favorite music (always remember to bring an extra pack of battery), climb the nearest peak, you can even pop a bottle of sparkling wine at the top.
+If you’re feeling very brave, roll around naked in the snow (that’s why you need a towel).

-Winter picnic activities with that special someone: make the atmosphere more romantic by bringing a candle or two and lighting them; hike to a vantage point and watch the sunset, then make your way back down using your flashlights.
+Winter picnic activities with your partner: you can make the atmosphere more romantic by bringing candles and lightening them; hike to a vantage point, watch the sunset and make your way back down using a flashlight.

-One extra idea: If it’s around Christmas, decorate the car so even the trip to the picnic spot will be a special experience.
+One extra idea: if it’s around Christmas, to have a special experience, decorate the car.
+The trip to the picnic spot will be memorable.